evepavliy/simpleTextEditor/README.md

 This program allows text input into a label with following editing of text.

-Program allows to modify text color, font, size, shadow,
+Program allows to modify text color, font, size, shadow.